School Nursing and Health Services

-The suggestion for timing for the shot was 12 weeks (post infection or last vaccination) as the ‘ideal’ spot, but your personal risk and concerns may modify this.
+The suggestion for timing for the shot was 12 weeks (post-infection or last vaccination) as the ‘ideal’ spot, but your risk and concerns may modify this.
 A booster shot aids in temporarily neutralizing antibodies to help prevent infection and transmission, and helps the secondary line of defense.
 In terms of the type of booster, research doesn’t show a difference with mixing/matching.
-However, for younger men under 30 years, risk of myocarditis is higher, so Pfizer may be better as it has less RNA and is seen to have a lower risk.
-It is okay to get the bivalent booster with other vaccines and we will likely see PSAs to encourage same day vaccination for the bivalent booster and the flu vaccine, especially in those over 65 years.
+However, for younger men under 30 years, the risk of myocarditis is higher, so Pfizer may be better as it has less RNA and is seen to have a lower risk.
+It is okay to get the bivalent booster with other vaccines and we will likely see PSAs encourage same-day vaccination for the bivalent booster and the flu vaccine, especially in those over 65 years.

 This is very exciting news as we continue to navigate COVID-19 together.

 ADE with funding support from ADHS will be implementing the Arizona School Nurse Access Program (ASAP), an aptly named program to expediently increase the number of school nurses in Arizona.
 The ASAP will support the professional growth and development of both new-to-practice school nurses as well as the incumbent workforce.

 Learn more about the goal, mission, and outcomes of the ASAP program HERE.